mm80843/T3.5/docs/keyword_filtration.md

 * Ventilation use in nonmedical settings during COVID-19: Cleaning protocol, maintenance, and recommendations - [LINK](article_nembhard_ventilation_2020)
 * Applications of ultraviolet germicidal irradiation disinfection in health care facilities: Effective adjunct, but not stand-alone technology - [LINK](article_memarzadeh_applications_2010)
 * Methods for air cleaning and protection of building occupants from airborne pathogens - [LINK](article_bolashikov_methods_2009)
-* A critical review of heating, ventilation, and air conditioning (HVAC) systems within the context of a global SARS-CoV-2 epidemic - [LINK](article_elsaid_critical_2021)
 * The Role of Architecture and Urbanism in Preventing Pandemics - [LINK](article_kumar_role_2021)
+* Behind the Update: ASHRAE Handbook Chapters on UV-C to Include Updated Best Practices, Guidance - [LINK](article_ashrae_behind_2020)

 ### Closest BPs